Last updated on November 8th, 2019 at 08:13 am

 - Best hotel in Ninh Bin for Solo Female Travelers: Ngoc Anh

-Ngoc Anh Hotel offers affordable rooms with city views and complimentary WiFi access.
+Ngoc Anh Hotel offers affordable rooms with city views and complimentary WiFi.
 It is located 9 km from Tam Coc and Bich Dong Pagoda.
 The hotel also provides a pick-up service from the train station and bus station at a surcharge.

 Each air-conditioned room is fully furnished with a private bathroom with amenities, a work desk, and satellite TV.
 An in-room safe, minibar and hairdryer are provided as well.